-Getting started in causal inference is currently not easy, as reserach is relatively new and moving fast.
+Getting started in causal inference is not easy as different scientific fields have different perspective on what causality means and how to quantify it.
 Here is a list of books that can help you get the idea of causal inference, what it's philosophy is and how to apply it.
 This list is based on this more extensive reading list.

 - If you want a 3 chapter long brief introduction by Judea Pearl himself, you should read Pearl's Causal Inference in Statistics: A Primer

 - If you want a quick blog post introduction, I recommend Ferenc's entry here.

 - If you are not interested in the math at the moment, but want to get a more colorful read (popular science), you want to read Pearl's The Book of Why